-Nothing says old world European adventure like castle road trip through Scotland.
-My Itchy Travel Feet featured contributor, Debi Lander from ByLanderSea, is here to take us on a fabulous Scotland road trip itinerary, passing through some of the country’s most majestic castles and jaw-droppingly beautiful countryside.
+Nothing says old world European adventure like a Scotland castle road trip.
+My Itchy Travel Feet featured contributor, Debi Lander from ByLanderSea, is here to share her experience traveling on a fabulous Scotland road trip itinerary that travels through some of the country’s most majestic castles and jaw-droppingly beautiful countryside.

 The Ultimate Guide to a Scotland castle road trip